dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 </p>
 ```

-Think about how you can set it as an attribute or further append as a child to the elements in `itemsContainer`.
+Now given this structure, hink about how you can set it as an attribute or further append as a child to the elements in `itemsContainer` using D3.

+{: .caveat}
+If your narrative overflows, it's because we pre-set a really small item height `height: 30px;`.
+Play around with bigger values until it gives enough space for each of your narratives.
+And make sure to update the height in both the CSS rule and the `ITEM_HEIGHT` variable.

 ### Step 4.3: Creating a scroller for our commits over time